Vargash/hasura-2023/README.md

-# Hasura Project Setup - March 2023
+# Hasura Project Setup - June 2023

 This is a step by step guide to running an [Hasura-based project](https://hasura.io) on your development machine.
 Keep on reading and you will learn how to build a **fully automated environment** that lets you: